 Suggestions for a single room in Hua Hin , reasonably close to railway station and not too far from beach ??

 Difficult to answer.
 Where do you enter?
 Maybe Bangkok 3 days, overnight train to Chumphon for the ferry to Koh Tao which is the most popular dive site.
 Then on to Koh Samui for the backpacker party scene.
 Fly back to Bangkok or cross west to Phuket to fly from there.
-Now is rainy season so be prepared for storms. over 6 years ago
+Now is rainy season so be prepared for storms. almost 7 years ago